Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: DESIGNING THE KINETIC ENERGY FOR NHF

-\textbf{Fixed-kinetic NHF.} By fixing the kinetic energy inside NHF, we expect to gain interpretability on the learned flow by forcing the latter to obey some Physics principles.
-Ideally, one would like to find a way of enforcing these energies to be classical from a classical Physics perspective, i.e. making learned kinetic to be a quadratic form and learned potential to be the negative logarithm of the target distribution (or an approximation).
-This is an important aspect because we would like to keep track of the transformation dynamics.
-This way, we can play with the familiar classical mechanics framework and interpret the model more easily.
-By doing so, both interpretability and maniability (less parameters) are gained through the Fixed-kinetic NHF.
-In this model, $K$ is no longer a MLP but a fixed function.
-In practice, one can impose the kinetic energy to be written as:
+\textbf{FK-NHF.} By fixing the kinetic energy inside NHF, we gain interpretability on the learned flow by forcing the latter to obey some Physics principles.
+In this model, $K$ is no longer a MLP but a quadratic function $ K(\mathbf{p}) = \frac{1}{2}\mathbf{p}^T {\cal M}^{-1} \mathbf{p}$, with ${\cal M}$ a symmetric positive matrix.
+Starting from ($\mathbf{q}_0, \mathbf{p}_0)$ drawn from an unimodal prior distribution and imposing quadratic kinetic energy significantly reduces the possibilities for the potential energy to recover a multimodal $\mathbf{q}_T$.
+We indeed aim at enforcing these energies to be classical from a Physics perspective, i.e. making the learned kinetic energy to be of a quadratic form and the learned potential to be the negative logarithm of the target distribution $-\log \pi$ (or an approximation), as it is the case for diffusion models.
+It is noteworthy that, if the learnt potential is $-\log\pi$ and $K$ of a classical form, then any initial distribution of $\mathbf{q}_0$ can be mapped to the distribution $\pi$ of the $\mathbf{q}_T$ given the distribution of $\mathbf{p}_0$ is rich enough (e.g. a Normal law).
+Indeed, Hamiltonian dynamics with momenta refreshment yields an ergodic exploration of phase-space that leaves the canonical distribution ($\propto\exp(-\log\pi-K)$) invariant.
+Canonical distribution invariance uses volume-preservation in phase-space, i.e. Liouville's theorem, and ergodicity comes from momenta refreshment.

-with ${\cal M}$ a mass matrix.
-We impose ${\cal M}$ to be a positive symmetric definite matrix, as it is the case in classical mechanics.
-For instance, in 2D, it comes down to optimizing three real parameters, rather than a complete network.
-Starting from ($\mathbf{q}_0, \mathbf{p}_0)$ drawn from a unimodal prior distribution and imposing a quadratic kinetic energy significantly reduces the number of possibilities for the potential energy if one wants to recover a multimodal $\mathbf{q}_T$.
-Let us examine what happens for a single Leapfrog transformation.
-We have $\nabla K(\mathbf{p}) = {\cal M}\mathbf{p}$.
-Using the first step of the Leapfrog algorithm \eqref{leapfrogStep}, the final expression for $(\mathbf{q}_1,\mathbf{p}_1)$ reads:

-So, if $V$ is quadratic, then the overall transformation is linear and multimodality cannot be obtained from the original Gaussian measure.
-Thus, multimodality can be achieved only through the potential $V$ in order to sample from the correct target.
+This is also at the basis of the HMC method \citep{DUANE1987216, MassMatrixHMC}.
+Therefore the FK variant can learn any distribution of $\mathbf{q}_T$.